HomeLists › Costing & Finance

 Quick verdict

-Without a standard recipe card, every cook decides the portion — and that costs you 8%–15% extra in food cost per dish.
+Without a standard recipe card, every cook decides the portion, and that costs you 8%–15% extra in food cost per dish.
 With a properly implemented costing card following the Masterestaurant method, food cost drops to a controlled 28%–31% range, waste falls by 35% on average, and the guest experience becomes predictable.
-The recipe card is not paperwork: it's the only tool that turns a recipe into a financial asset.
-Diego F. Parra applies this from day one in every restaurant he works with.
+The recipe card is not paperwork: it's the only tool that turns a recipe into a financial asset, and Diego F. Parra applies it from day one in every restaurant he works with.

 Side-by-side comparison